BarathArivazhagan/spring-cloud-sidecar-polygot/README.md

 #### Future Actions :

 * Config server : externalize the properties.
-* Introduce hysterix stream and feign clients to interact with other microservices.
+* Introduce hystrix stream and feign clients to interact with other microservices.